codeflood/chel/docs/structures.md

     COMMAND -Param value
     Command -paRAM value

+## Comment ##

+Comments are preceeded by a hash (`#`) character.
+Anything after the character is ignored.

+    # this is a comment
+    command # all this text is ignored.

 ## Command ##

-A command line always starts with a command name.
+A command line always starts with a command name and is followed by any parameters for the command.

 Chel is a space delimited language.

     command parameter1 parameter2

-To include a space in a parameter, enclose the parameter in brackets.
+To include a space in a parameter, enclose the parameter in parentheses.

     command (parameter with space)

-Each line starts with a command and is followed by parameters.
+Parentheses can also span multiple lines, to allow multi-line parameters.

+    command (
+        parameter
+        with line breaks
+    )

 ## Script ##